This is the multi-page printable view of this section. Click here to print.

 Parallel File Storage Resource Management

-If you need to modify settings in Parallel File Storage or add or delete a connected server, you can perform the operation on the Parallel File Storage Details page.
+If you need to modify settings for Parallel File Storage or add or remove connected servers, you can perform the tasks on the Parallel File Storage Details page.

 You can expand the capacity of Parallel File Storage.